SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueResultTypes.rst

-Both ``opaqueJoinedTriangles`` in this example and ``joinedTriangles`` in the generics example in :ref:`OpaqueTypes_LimitsOfGenerics` above have the same value. the details of the nested generic types were exposed in the type of ``joinedTriangles``, but the underlying generic type of ``opaqueJoinedTriangles`` is only visible inside the implementation of the shape-joining code.
+Both ``opaqueJoinedTriangles`` in this example and ``joinedTriangles`` in the generics example in :ref:`OpaqueTypes_LimitsOfGenerics` above have the same value.
+The details of the nested generic types were exposed in the type of ``joinedTriangles``, but the underlying generic type of ``opaqueJoinedTriangles`` is only visible inside the implementation of the shape-joining code.